linnienaryshkin/langchain/aws/exam.md

 - Data retention policy | the period for which the data is stored and processed
 - Data security | the protection of data from unauthorized access, use, disclosure, disruption, modification, or destruction
 - Data integrity | ensures the data is accurate, consistent, and unaltered
+- Data lineage | the history of how data has been transformed and used over time